-- Perhaps he also got some kind of brain damage from that incident...
+- Speaking of, perhaps Mc Fist also got some kind of brain damage from that incident...
 I mean, how else do you explain the brain in his arm?

 Wouldn't that be an interesting crossover?

-The school band instructor was a previous Ninja.
+The school band instructor (Miss Wickwhacker) was a previous Ninja.

 Who said the Ninja has to be a guy?
 Plus, she did react positively when Randy mentioned the Nomicon in front of her.

-- I'd indicate that she was a past ninja back in '96 or something ... probably somewhere in the 90s seemed better.
+- I'd say that if she was a past ninja, it'd be back in '96 or something ... probably somewhere in the 90s anyway.